-Home team calls the coin toss to determine the team that chooses to be on offense or defense first.
+Home team calls the coin toss to determine the team on offense or defense first.

-If a second round of overtime must be played, the team that lost the coin toss will get to choose offense or defense for the start of the second round of overtime.
+If there is a 2nd round, the team that lost the coin toss will get to choose offense or defense.
 This process continues with teams alternating the choice to be on offense or defense to start every round of overtime.